darinz/ML/README.md

 - **Regression and Classification Trees**: Decision tree algorithms, random forests, and ensemble methods
 - **Recommender Systems**: Collaborative filtering, content-based methods, and hybrid approaches
 - **Statistical Learning Methods**: Additional statistical approaches and techniques

-PSL provides a more applied, hands-on approach that complements the theoretical foundations covered in this repository.

 **[Applied Machine Learning (AML)](https://github.com/darinz/AML)**.
 This curriculum focuses on practical implementation and application of machine learning algorithms.
 AML is ideal for learners seeking hands-on experience and applied skills in building ML systems.